Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 --------------------------------------------------

-The I/O levels, I/O current, spike suppression, output slope control and pin capacitance are given in Table 9.
-The I²C-bus timing characteristics, bus-line capacitance and noise margin are given in Table 10.
+The I/O levels, I/O current, spike suppression, output slope control and pin capacitance are given in [Table 9].
+The I²C-bus timing characteristics, bus-line capacitance and noise margin are given in [Table 10].
 [Figure 38] shows the timing definitions for the I²C-bus.
 The minimum HIGH and LOW periods of the SCL clock specified in [Table 10] determine the maximum bit transfer rates of 100 kbit/s for Standard-mode devices, 400 kbit/s for Fast-mode devices, and 1000 kbit/s for Fast-mode Plus.
 Devices must be able to follow